defenseunicorns/pepr/README.md

 ## Example Pepr Action

 This quick sample shows how to react to a ConfigMap being created or updated in the cluster.
 It adds a label and annotation to the ConfigMap and adds some data to the ConfigMap.
-Finally, it logs a message to the Pepr controller logs.
-For more see [actions](./docs/actions.md).
+It also creates a Validating Webhook to make sure the "pepr" label still exists.
+Finally, after the ConfigMap is created, it logs a message to the Pepr controller logs and creates or updates a separate ConfigMap with the [kubernetes-fluent-client](https://github.com/defenseunicorns/kubernetes-fluent-client) using server-side apply.
+For more details see [actions](./docs/actions.md) section.

 ```ts
 When(a.ConfigMap)